9QIX/HTB-SOCAnalystPrerequisites/X. Intro to Assembly Language/I. Architecture/V. Registers, Addresses, and Data Types.md

 # Registers, Addresses, and Data Types

 Now that we understand general computer and processor architecture, we need to understand a few assembly elements before we start learning Assembly: Registers, Memory Addresses, Address Endianness, and Data Types.
-Each of these elements is important, and properly understanding them will help us avoid issues and hours of troubleshooting while writing and debugging assembly code.
+Each of these elements is important, and properly understanding them will help us avoid issues and hours of troubleshooting while writing and debugging assembly code..

 ## Registers